 Patient's Query

 Hello doctor,

 Thank you for replying.
-I saw on a website that if one tonsil is bigger than the other, then it is mostly always cancer.
+I saw on a website that if one tonsil is bigger than the other, then it is almost always cancer.
 Why do you think that my right one is inflamed than the other?
 Do you think it is large because of the post-nasal drip?
-Do you feel after a few days or weeks of taking the spray and medicine that my tonsils will go back to normal?
-I am scared it is tonsil cancer due to them being inflamed for so long.
+Do you think that after a few days or weeks of taking the spray and medicine, my tonsils will return to normal?
+I am scared it is tonsillar cancer due to them being inflamed for so long.

 Welcome back to icliniq.com.

 I hope my answer helps you out.
-Actually, both your tonsils are infectedand it is common for one to be larger than other.
-In cancer, the appearance of tonsil is not like this.
-But, it is better to get yourself examined by an ENT specialist, unilateral tonsil enlargement can be cancerous but you have bilateral inflammation.
-The nasal infection can be a cause for this inflammation, or else it is just physiological.
-I hope your ENT examination also say the same.
-Feel free to ask any questions.
+Actually, both your tonsils are infected; it is common for one to be larger than the other.
+In cancer, the tonsil does not appear like this.
+But it is better to get yourself examined by an ENT specialist; unilateral tonsil enlargement can be cancerous, but you have bilateral inflammation.
+The nasal infection can be a cause of this inflammation, or it may be purely physiological.
+I hope your ENT examination also comes to the same conclusion.

+Patient's Query